hmrc/play-frontend-hmrc/docs/upgrading.md

 ## Basic Steps

+1. Go to [webjars.org](https://webjars.org) and add the govuk-frontend webjar by the following steps:
+ - Click `Add a WebJar`
+ - Select `WebJar Type` as `NPM`
+ - Input `govuk-frontend` and select the relevant version from the dropdown
+ - Hit `Deploy!`
-1. Bump webjar [dependency](https://github.com/alphagov/govuk-frontend/tags) for `govuk-frontend` in `build.sbt`.
+2. Bump webjar [dependency](https://github.com/alphagov/govuk-frontend/tags) for `govuk-frontend` in `build.sbt`.
-2. Generate and copy fixtures folder to test/resources/fixtures (this won't be necessary when we implement generative testing to increase test coverage).
+3. Generate and copy fixtures folder to test/resources/fixtures (this won't be necessary when we implement generative testing to increase test coverage).
-   - Run `./generateGovukTestFixtures.sh <govuk-version>` in [x-frontend-snapshotter](https://github.com/dorightdigital/x-frontend-snapshotter)
+   - Follow `Usage` steps in [x-frontend-snapshotter](https://github.com/dorightdigital/x-frontend-snapshotter)
-   - Extract zip file created in `target/processed` and copy to the destination folder
+   - Extract the contents of zip file `test-fixtures-[version-number].tar.gz` created in `target` and copy these to test/resources/fixtures/test-fixtures-[version-number] in this repo.
-3. Run unit tests: `sbt clean test`.
+4. Run unit tests: `sbt clean test`.
-4. Compare the two versions of `govuk-frontend` (outgoing vs incoming) using a diff tool as shown [below](#examining-components-for-failed-tests).
+5. Compare the two versions of `govuk-frontend` (outgoing vs incoming) using a diff tool as shown [below](#examining-components-for-failed-tests).

 ### Comparing Differences
 Since some of the components have dependencies, it is easier to start upgrading by starting from components with no dependencies, or, alternatively, from the components on the bottom of the graph illustrated below, and work our way up.